Kong/swrv/README.md

 Features were built as needed for `swrv`, and while the initial development of `swrv` was mostly a port of swr, the feature sets are not 1-1, and are subject to diverge as they already have.

+### Why does swrv make so many requests?

+The idea behind stale-while-revalidate is that you always get fresh data eventually.
+You can disable some of the eager fetching such as `config.revalidateOnFocus`, but it is preferred to serve a fast response from cache while also revalidating so users are always getting the most up to date data.

 ## Contributors ✨